keyboardio/Kaleidoscope/README.md

  [st:experimental]: https://img.shields.io/badge/experimental----black.svg?style=flat&colorA=dfb317&colorB=494e52

-Turn the `Esc` key into a special key, that can cancel any active `OneShot` effect - or act as the normal `Esc` key if none are active.
+Turn the `Esc` key into a special key, that can cancel any active `OneShot` effect - or act as the normal `Esc` key if none are active, or if any of them are still held.
 For those times when one accidentally presses a one-shot key, or change their minds.

 ## Using the plugin